 In the spring of 2018, the Tibetan Nuns Project put out a call for help with funding critical repairs to the septic system at Dolma Ling Nunnery and Institute in northern India.

 We’re happy to report back that, thanks to our generous supporters, this big repair project has been undertaken in time for the torrential monsoon rains which come in late June.

-The system and nunnery was built 20 years ago to accommodate up to 200 nuns and 20 staff members.
-There are no main sewer lines or sewage treatment in the area.
-When the nunnery was built, a careful design of septic tanks was installed throughout the campus to manage all the toilet and bathroom grey water.
+Dolma Ling Nunnery was built 20 years ago and is home to about 200 nuns and 20 staff members.
+Unfortunately, there are no main sewer lines or sewage treatment in the area of the nunnery so the nuns must rely on a system of septic tanks throughout the large campus to manage all the toilet and bathroom grey water.

 Two of the tank installations began leaking and required urgent attention.
 A very heavy monsoon in the summer of 2017 caused the mortar in the retaining walls to break down.
 The problem became really apparent In November 2017, when the nunnery was hosting the annual inter-nunnery debate called the Jang Gonchoe.
 With hundreds of nuns from 8 nunneries attending this month-long event, the population of Dolma Ling doubled.

 Thank you for improving the life of the nuns and their neighbors.
 We know that funding septic systems is not the most exciting project, but we want you to know that, by supporting this project, you’ve made an enormous difference on the day-to-day life at the nunnery.
 Moreover, you’ve safeguarded the health of the nuns and their neighbors.
 Without a well-functioning septic system, there was the very real danger of outbreaks of disease such as dysentery, cholera, typhoid, and hepatitis.

 We are delighted to share these photos of the project:

 Thank you so much!